xshoji/bash-script-starter/README.md

 bash-4.2#
 ```

-#### Support short parameters
+#### Support short name parameters

-You can specify each parameters as short parameter name.
+You can specify each parameters as short name parameter.

 `-s` option enables short parameter.